 Taking a toddler or preschooler on a ski trip can be daunting for many traveling families.
 Ski trips are hard enough with older kids with the gear, logistics, and weather involved.
 Throw in the additional challenge of a little one, and it’s no surprise that many families decide to wait a few years.

 What’s a skiing loving family like mine to do?
 No way were we going wait a few years!
 So we threw caution to the wind and took our toddlers anyway.
 We have skied regularly with both of our kids through the toddler and preschooler stages.
-My younger child is three and a half years old this ski season, and we are definitely in the thick of it as he learns how to ski.
-Yes, it’s hard at times.
-But it’s worth it.
+The learn-to-ski ages are definitely hard at times.
+But I’m here to tell you – from the other side of all of that effort – that it’s worth it.

-For other families considering taking on the challenge, here are my very best tips for skiing with toddlers and preschoolers.
+For other families considering taking on the challenge, here are our family’s very best tips for skiing with toddlers and preschoolers.

 1. Prepare Your Toddler Before Your Ski Trip